 This Chardonnay Chicken is a simple yet elegant dish that you works as well for date night as it does for an easy weeknight meal.
 The chicken breasts are topped with sautéed mushrooms and a creamy white wine sauce for tasty perfection!

 This chicken with mushrooms in a creamy white wine sauce is something my mom used to make when I was a kid.
-At the time I don't think I really liked mushrooms all that much and of course, didn't really get the point of the Chardonnay, but I remember thinking it all tasted pretty good - even if I did push some of the mushrooms off to the side.
-Today, this chardonnay chicken with mushrooms is one of my favorite quick and easy weeknight dinners.
+Today, it's become one of my favorite quick and easy weeknight dinners.
 It comes together in less than 30 minutes and only uses a handful of ingredients.

 How to Cook Perfect, Juicy Chicken Breasts

 You might ask why Chardonnay for this recipe?
-Well, have I mentioned that I prefer a nice oaky, buttery Chardonnay?!?
-It happens to be one of my favorites so, that's what I use for this dish - you only need about a half cup - a little more won't hurt - which means you'll want to pick something that you like to drink so you can serve the rest of the bottle with dinner.
+Well, have I mentioned that a nice oaky, buttery Chardonnay is one of my favorite wines?!?
+So that's what I use for this dish - you only need about a half cup - a little more won't hurt - which means you'll want to pick something that you like to drink - then you can serve the rest of the bottle with dinner.
 Or maybe drink some while you are cooking?!
-If you are really not a Chardonnay fan, and I know some people aren't, you can use another dry, full-bodied wine - perhaps a French Burgundy or Spanish Albarino.
+If you are really not a Chardonnay fan, and I know some people aren't, you can use another dry, full-bodied wine - think French Burgundy or Spanish Albarino.
 It will change the final taste a bit but I've tested it with a couple of options and it still tastes great!
+You'll want to avoid anything that is too fruit forward as that could make the sauce seem very tart.

-Breading pans – These shallow pans from William's Sonoma are fantastic when you are breading anything.
-It makes it really easy to mix the breading ingredients together in one pan and then have the egg whites or any other ingredient that might be involved in the breading process in the other pan.
+Breading pans – These shallow pans from Williams Sonoma are fantastic when you are breading anything.
+They make it really easy to mix the breading ingredients together in one pan and then have the egg whites or any other ingredient that might be involved in the breading process in the other pan.

 Ingredients